From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Preliminary

 \subsection{Task Definition}

 As illustrated in Figure \ref{fig_1}, jailbreak attacks on LLMs represent a security threat targeting advanced natural language processing systems.
 Attackers craft prompts or input sequences to bypass the model's safety mechanisms, thereby inducing the model to generate content that violates ethical guidelines or contains harmful information \cite{varshney2024art}.
-Such attacks can be formalized as an optimization problem: given a target output $y_{attack}$, the attacker seeks the optimal input $x^*$ such that
+Such attacks can be formalized as an optimization problem: by setting a target output $y_{attack}$, the attacker seeks the optimal input $x^*$ such that the model's output is maximized to $y_{attack}$ \cite{li2025revisiting}:

-where $M$ denotes the target language model and $P$ represents the model’s probability distribution function.
-This optimization process aims to maximize the likelihood that the model generates the target adversarial output \cite{li2025revisiting}.
+where $M$ denotes the target LLM and $P$ represents the model’s probability distribution function.

 As shown in Figure \ref{fig_2}, in multimodal scenarios, jailbreak attacks on MLLMs further expand the attack surface.
 Attackers can manipulate various modalities of input data—such as images or audio—to guide the model into generating inappropriate outputs \cite{wang2025align, niu2024jailbreaking}.
 Such multimodal attacks can be formulated as a joint optimization problem: